Discovery: Questions that Bridge a Software Idea to an Actionable Plan

 How do you define failure?

 You know your organization, people, and past efforts best: What hidden factors could impact meeting those measurable goals?
 Is the target team reluctant to add another system to their process?
 Does someone on the approval chain have a competing opinion?
+Thinking through the how and why behind potential problems helps mitigate them.

 What does success beyond your wildest dreams look like?